 Now, I must add that some owners claim that this bowl slowed down their dogs during mealtime.
 But from our testing, I’m not convinced.
 Our dogs appeared to scarf their meal down just as quickly as before.
 Maybe even faster because they were more comfortable eating out of this bowl – if you are looking to slow down a speed eater, grab a slow-feed dog bowl instead.

 The only time this bowl outright failed was when our goofy Pug approached the bowl from the back.
 Food went everywhere.
 Fortunately, there was an easy fix.
 We pushed the rear of the bowl against a wall.
 This way she could only feed from the front.

 Enhanced Pet also sells a stand separately, effectively turning this bowl into an elevated dog bowl for flat-faced dogs.
-In fact, if you want a raised dog bowl, this is basically your only option.
+In fact, if you want a raised dog bowl for your flat faced pup, this is your best option.

 Truth be told, no company has set out to create a travel-friendly bowl for flat-faced dogs.
 As a result, there are few options to choose from.
 That’s why we were pleasantly surprised to discover that Mountainsmith created a fantastic portable dog bowl for flat-faced dogs by accident.